Andrew-Willms/capstone.github.io/README.md

 ## Problem Statement
 Create a reactive hockey training device for players to practice against, removing the need for a human goalie.

+## Criteria
+- Cost
+- Safety
+- Reaction time
+- Across crease time

+## Constraints
+- IP54 water and dust resistance.
+- Must be able to operate in temperatures from -20 °C to 40 °C.
+- Must have an e-stop button accessible from behind the net.
+- Must have remote e-stop capabilities.

+## Objectives

 &nbsp;
 ## Design Log